atrocore/atropim-docs/en/faq/general.md

 - Works in every browser, no additional software needs to be installed;
 - Uncomplicated connection to any other system possible;
 - available as an intranet and internet solution.

+## What is Entity?

+An entity is a set of data that can be classified and that has a fixed relationship with other entities.
+An entity thus has clearly identifiable objects or clearly identifiable facts that have comparable properties that characterize this entity.
+Examples of an entity: contacts, products, product attributes, associations, categories, contracts, documents, orders, etc.

+Several data entries can belong to an entity.